-This is an excerpt from the upcoming book The Enthusiast’s Guide to Travel Photography by Jordana Wright.
-The eBook is available now, and the print version will be available in late June.
+This is an excerpt from the book The Enthusiast’s Guide to Travel Photography by Jordana Wright.

 Sometimes all your planning will go to hell.
 Your Caribbean vacation will be overwhelmed by strong surf and heavy rains, or your visit to a city will be overshadowed by protests or riots.
 Don’t be discouraged.
 Make the most of what’s around you to create compelling travel photographs anyway.